sourcetoad/react-native-queue/README.md

   // Defaults to 1.
   concurrency: 5,

+  // Sets the behavior of failures on this worker.
+Possible values are: standard | custom
+  // standard: If a job fails more than the maximum number of attempts, it will be marked as failed.
+  // custom: If a job fails more than the maximum number of attempts, it will be retried if the job
+  // Defaults to standard.
+  failureBehavior: 'standard',

+  // Set min number of milliseconds to wait before for this worker will perform another attempt.
+  // Defaults to 0.
+  minimumMillisBetweenAttempts: 1 * 1000,

+  // A function that determines if a job is runnable.
+If the job is not runnable, it will be skipped.
+  // This function should return an object with a "runnable" boolean property and a "reason" string property.
+  // If the job is not runnable, the reason will be passed to the onSkipped callback payload as skippedReason.
+  // Defaults to a function that always returns true.
+  isJobRunnable: (job) => {
+    // In this example we will only allow jobs to run if they are at least 15 seconds old. let reason;
+    const diffSec = Math.floor((new Date().getTime() - new Date(job?.created).getTime()) / 1000);
+    if (diffSec < 15) reason = `Must be at least 15 seconds old.
+Currently ${diffSec} seconds old.`;
+    return { runnable: diffSec >= 15, reason };
+  },

   // JOB LIFECYCLE CALLBACKS

   // onStart job callback handler is fired when a job begins processing.